GlueOps/aio-harbor-registry-cache/README.md

 # aio-harbor-registry-cache

 ## Overview
 An all-in-one Harbor registry cache setup with OpenTofu configuration for managing container registry proxies.
 Supports both CORE and REPLICA deployment modes for distributed caching architectures.
+More details about the implementation can be found here: https://glueops.github.io/aio-harbor-registry-cache/

 ## Architecture